State's new cases subside to 8,401, lowest in 12 days; deaths increase by 95

 Worldwide

-Sweden, which has been doing "herd immunity" with no lockdown, no data and at 7,993.
-Neighboring Norway reported no deaths for the second day in a row to remain at 404, as well as 166 more cases.
+Sweden, which has been doing "herd immunity" with no lockdown, no data over the weekend and at 7,993 deaths.
+Neighboring Norway reported no deaths for the third day in a row to remain at 404, as well as 201 more cases.

 Scripps Only Content 2020